CiscoDevNet/cjaas-widgets/CustomerJourney/README.md

 `@prop interactionData`: (<i>object</i>) - Agent Desktop Interaction Data.
 Needs to have an `ani` property within object.
 This allows the JDS Widget to auto-populate with the current customer that the agent is interacting with.
 This overrides the customer attribute.

 `@prop eventIconTemplate`: (<i>json object</i>) = iconData (built-in) - Property to pass in JSON template to set color and icon settings.

+`@attr cad-variable-lookup`: (<i>String</i>) - Pass in a CAD Variable lookup value, which will fetch the defined value to that CAD Variable if it exists within the interactionData. *When setting a CAD Variable within flow control, you will need to check the box `Make Agent Viewable`.

 ## Examples
 ### The following example is showcasing how to embed this widget within lit-element code